proglang/ldgv/README-networking.md

 The [communication example](README-networking-communication-example.md) gives a concrete demonstration of the communication protocol.

 # Serializing and Sending Messages
 The logical messages are serialized first, then are sent either using a fast protocol, which reuses existing connections or a stateless protocol, which was primary used during development, as a fallback when the fast protocol wasn't working yet.
+The fast protocol is enabled by default, switching protocols requires a small change to the networking code.

 ## Serialization
-Messages and Responses in LDGVNW are serialized into ASCII-Strings and follow the form of the name of the Message, Value, etc. followed by their arguments in brackets.
+Messages and Responses in LDGVNW are serialized into ASCII-Strings and follow the form of the name of the Message, Value, etc. followed by their arguments in parentheses.
 For instance, the message `NewValue <abcd1234> <2> <VInt 42>` would be translated to `NNewValue (String:"abcd1234") (Int:2) (VInt (Int:42))`

 To deserialize these messages, the alex and happy libraries are used.